SerikM/forecaster/README.md

-# Optimiser
+# Forecaster

-Commercial Optimiser - is an app that determinnes the optimal allocation and calculates the achieved rating score for a set of TV commercials based on several criteria.

-Default settings:<br/>
-- 3 demographics (Women 25-30, Men 18-35 &amp; Total People 18-40)
-- 9 commercials (each commercial has a demographic it will target)
-- 3 commercial breaks with ratings per demographic

-Restrictions: <br/>
-- Finance type commercials cannot go into Break 2
-- Commercials of the same type cannot be next to each other within a break
+Forecaster - is an app that displays details of a collection of projects from db.
+It allows user to update project details and create new project entries.
+There is  reporting feature as well

 The application supports all types of mobile devices and works well on desktops.
-The default commercials data is stored in the database and is loaded into the application at startup.
-The user is given the ability to enter new rating for each commercial for a corresponding brake.
+The data is stored in the database and is loaded into the application at startup.
+The user is given the ability to enter new data.

 # Architecture